bnquon/bnquon/README.md

 # 💫 About Me:
-🏫 I am currently building a PDF summarizer web-app using TypeScript, React.js, Next.js, Java, Spring Boot, Google Gemini API, and AWS (S3 and Lambda)<br/>⚡ Fun fact: I recently started running and my nearest goal is to run a 10km.
+🏫 I am currently working on a Notion clone using TypeScript, Next.js, React.js, Java, Spring Boot, AWS RDS, and some type of AI model. <br/>⚡ Fun fact: I recently started running and my nearest goal is to run a 10km.

 ## 🌐 Socials: